gtonkinhill/panaroo/docs/gettingstarted/output.md

 ### gene_presence_absence.Rtab

-A binary tab seperated version of the `gene_presence_absence.csv` file describing which gene is in which sample.
+A binary tab separated version of the `gene_presence_absence.csv` file describing which gene is in which sample.
 The format is the same as that given by [Roary](https://sanger-pathogens.github.io/Roary/).

 ### final_graph.gml